|Blade Length||75 mm|

-About the shape - This is the knife for smaller jobs that are done in your hand.
-Think about coring strawberries, cutting fruits in hand, and peeling potatoes.
+About the Shape - This is the knife for smaller jobs that are done on a cutting board.
+Perfect for slicing shallots, cutting herbs, and boning smaller proteins.
 Additionally, Petty knives are an indispensable tool for those who feel uncomfortable wielding a larger chef knife.

-About Masakage Koishi -These knives have been named Koishi (pebbles) for the tsuchime (hammered) and kurouchi (black) finish that give the impression of river pebbles.
-With theoctagonal cherry wood and black pakka handle, the overall balance and feel is what chefs desire and makes it a Culinary Badass.
-Think Chuck Norris, but if he was a kitchen knife.
+About Masakage Koishi -These knives, which are hand forged by Yoshimi Kato have been named Koishi (pebbles) for the tsuchime (hammered) and kurouchi (black) finish that give the impression of river pebbles.
+With the octagonal cherry wood and black pakka handle, the overall balance and feel is what chefs desire and makes it a Culinary Badass.
+Think Chuck Norris, but if he was a kitchen knife

 Aogami Super is the king of knife steel - super easy to sharpen, gets a laser beam edge, cuts like silk and is very rugged for its hardness.
 It’s called SUPER for a reason.
 The outer layer is stainless steel, making this knife very easy to maintain.

 Carbon steel gets crazy sharp and holds an edge very well, but can rust.
 Stainless steel has the benefit of being less prone to rust but isn’t quite as sharp.
 Luckily, Japan has the solution.
 They make lots of kitchen knives by sandwiching 3 layers of steel together.
 In the case of kitchen knives the softer, outside layer is stainless and the hard core is carbon steel.
 The best of both worlds, super sharp — with low hassle.
 These are some of the most popular knives we sell.
 The exposed core steel can rust, and you have to wipe it dry to keep that from happening, but this is only a small part of the knife.
 Over time, the edge will oxidize from from shiny to a dull grey, this oxide layer slows down rust.